 - stage statements that summarise student achievement

-Syllabus outcomes in English contribute to a developmental sequence in which students are challenged to acquire new knowledge, understanding and skills.
+Syllabus outcomes in Mathematics contribute to a developmental sequence in which students are challenged to acquire new knowledge, skills and understanding.

 Assessment is an integral part of teaching and learning.
 Well-designed assessment is central to engaging students and should be closely aligned to the outcomes within a stage.
 Effective assessment increases student engagement in their learning and leads to enhanced student outcomes.